ArthurGareginyan/rss-feed-icon/readme.txt

 == Description ==
-An easy to use, with intuitive interface WordPress plugin that lets you easily add the RSS feed icon by using a simple shortcode in any place of your website, such as: header, post content , page content, sidebar and/or footer.
+An easy to use, with intuitive interface, WordPress plugin that lets you easily add the RSS feed icon by using a simple shortcode in any place of your website, such as: header, post content , page content, sidebar and/or footer.
 RSS feed icon allows your visitors to receive messages from your Blog/RSS feed by email.

 This plugin give you finer control over RSS feed icon, it can be configured on the plugin settings page.
 You can choose one of integrated RSS feed icons or upload your own icon.
 You can change the size of icon, and etc. If you want more options then tell me and I will be happy to add it.